sonic-net/SONiC/doc/pbh/pbh-design.md

 and which of them should be associative for CRC with the same sequence ID.

 PBH supports hash configuration for ECMP and LAG.
-Both Dynamic ECMP and FG ECMP are eligible.
+Both Regular ECMP and FG ECMP are eligible.

 ## 1.2 Requirements